cyruschuikc/cyruschuikc.github.io/README.md

 # cyruschuikc.github.io

 ## License

-> [!Note]
-> All the sorce codes, programes, and materials, unless had extra specified, both are licensed under the MIT License.
+All the sorce codes, programes, and materials, unless had extra specified, both are licensed under the MIT License.

 ### MIT License
-> [!NOTE]
-> (applicable to src.-code, programes, materials. extra specified exception)
+(applicable to src.-code, programes, materials. extra specified exception)

 `### new section`\
 `## new chp.`